On the shape of air bubbles trapped in ice: Conclusion

 \section{Conclusion}

-The shape of air bubbles trapped in ice results of simultaneous freezing and growth by gas diffusion.
-Heat transfer and capillarity are so overwhelming that they set the shape of the bubble and of the freezing front.
+The shape of gas bubbles trapped in ice results of simultaneous freezing and growth by gas diffusion.
+Heat transfer and capillarity set the shape of the bubble and of the freezing front.
 Depending on the bubble size relative to the nucleation radius \Rc, diffusion makes it grow or shrink.

-We have demonstrated that the shapes of air bubbles trapped in ice, although extensively diverse, can be accurately described by a single non-linear ordinary differential equation, the Frozen Bubble Equation (Eq.~\ref{eq:frozen}).
-The non-dimensional parameters $\delta$ and $\zeta$, respectively representing the supersaturation and the freezing velocity, suffice to describe the growth of a bubble from a given initial condition.
+We have demonstrated that the shapes of bubbles trapped in ice, although extensively diverse, can be accurately described by a single non-linear ordinary differential equation, the Frozen Bubble Equation (Eq.~\ref{eq:frozen}).
+The non-dimensional parameters $\delta$ and $\zeta$, respectively representing the supersaturation and the freezing velocity, suffice to describe the growth of a bubble from a given initial condition $R_0 = R(Z_0)$.
 The asymptotic regimes explain why the tip of the pores is so characteristically rounded -- it follows a power law (Eq.~\ref{eq:Rasy}) -- and why the quickly frozen bubbles tend to be slightly elongated -- the limit shape absent diffusion is a cone.
 Matching a solution of the Frozen Bubble Equation to the shape of a real pore enables to measure the supersaturation and the nucleation radius at which the pore appeared.
-We have shown that this is at least possible for freezing rates in the range 12 \ums to 263 \ums.
+We have shown that this is at least possible for freezing rates in the range 12~\micro\meter\per\second\ to 263~\micro\meter\per\second.

 The mathematical analysis reveals a bifurcation that explains how worm bubbles, these cylindrical pores of potentially several centimeters, are formed.
-To the best of our knowledge, this is the first analytical model to make such a prediction.
-Unfortunately, our experimental device does not enable us to maintain a sufficiently slow freezing rate to observe the worm bubbles by ourselves, so that further experiements are needed.
-More generally, it would be interesting to validate the model against measurements made using different gases, and in a wider range of freezing rates.
+To the best of our knowledge, this is the first analytical model to make such predictions.
+It yields the conditions for worm bubbles to appear as well as their equilibrium radius.
+Both are confirmed by our experiments.
+In further work, it would be interesting to validate the model against measurements made using different gases, with different solubility, such as CO$_2$ (higher solubility) or argon (lower solubility), and in a wider range of freezing rates.